Abtsega123/blog-security/content/english/blog/AI & Cybersecurity University of Turku.md

 One of the major challenges I faced was balancing the extensive theoretical content with practical applications.
 The course was rigorous, requiring a deep understanding of complex concepts.
 However, the practical projects provided a way to apply this knowledge, making the learning process more manageable and rewarding.
 The integration of theory and practice was one of the course's strengths, ensuring that I could apply what I learned in real-world settings.

-#### **Time Management**

-Given the intensive nature of the course, managing my time effectively was essential.
-The workload was substantial, with a combination of lectures, assignments, and projects that demanded careful planning and discipline.
-Through this experience, I developed:

-- **Prioritization Skills:** Learning to prioritize tasks based on their importance and deadlines.
-- **Efficiency:** Becoming more efficient in my work, which is a valuable skill in both academic and professional settings.

-These time management skills have proven to be invaluable, helping me juggle multiple responsibilities effectively.

 #### **Adapting to New Technologies**